LStoneyy/ai-generated-texts/README.md

 # ai-generated-texts

-An empirical research project investigating the ability of university instructors to distinguish between AI-generated and human-written student essays in higher education.
+An empirical research project investigating the ability of university instructors to distinguish between AI-generated and human-written student essays in higher education, presented via a modern, minimalist, Gruvbox Dark-themed web interface.

 ## Research Question